 Those with concurrent disorders need help and services from several sectors – mental health, addiction, health care, education, and social services.
 It is essential to integrate mental health services with addiction treatment services as well as the developmental and mental health sectors.

-Mental illnesses and substance use disorders are more prevalent among homeless people and inmates than in the general population.
+Mental illnesses and substance use disorders are more prevalent among people experiencing homelessness and inmates than in the general population.
 Their prevalence among these segments of the Canadian population is growing.
 Improving access to the services and supports these individuals need requires inter-jurisdictional collaboration.